Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Our Method

-Given a test image with multiple leaves, we first apply \textit{Sobel} edge detector to generate an edge map $\bm{V}$ and a distance transform image ${\bf{DT}}$.
-The basic idea of leaf alignment is to transform the 2D edge coordinates of a template $\bm{U}$ in the leaf template space to a new set of 2D coordinates $\bm{\tilde{U}}$ in the test image space so that the CM distance is small, i.e., the leaf template is well aligned with $\bm{V}$.
+Given a fluorescence plant image, it is first transformed to a binary image $\bm{m}$ by applying a threshold.
+The \textit{Sobel} edge detector is applied to $\bm{m}$ to generate an edge map $\bm{V}$.
+The goal of leaf alignment is to transform the $2$D edge coordinates of a template $\bm{U}$ in the leaf template space to a new set of $2$D coordinates $\bm{\tilde{U}}$ in the test image space so that the CM distance is small, \textit{i.e.}, the leaf template is well aligned with $\bm{V}$.

+{\bf{Image Warping:}} In our framework, there are two types of transformations involved including forward and backward warping.
+We use affine transformation that consists of scaling, rotation, and translation.